Localization, Convexity, and Star Aggregation

-Finally, our application considers generalized linear models (glms), such as logistic regression, where standard pr ocedures surprisingly do not attain fast rates \citep{pmlr-v35-hazan14a}.
-These are notable both for their widespread use as well as for their equivalence to classical maximum likelihood under mis-specification.
-Inspired by \citet{foster_logistic_2018}, we note that glms can be recast as learning in a \emph{non-convex} class subject to the (exp-concave) relative entropy; their improper exponential weights algorithm can be viewed as a particular case of aggregation over the convex hull.
-Substituting the star algorithm in this capacity leads to fast rates for a wide class of generalized linear models, improving on prior results which exploit strong convexity (see e.g. \citet{rigollet_kullbackleibler_2012}).
-Unlike \citet{foster_logistic_2018}, however, our results are specific to the batch setting; whether restricted procedures such as star aggregation are applicable to online learning remains an open question.
+We apply our analysis to generalized linear models (glms), such as logistic regression, where standard procedures surprisingly do not attain fast rates \citep{pmlr-v35-hazan14a}.
+Inspired by \citet{foster_logistic_2018}, we note that any glm can be recast as learning in a {non-convex} class subject to the exp-concave relative entropy.
+The star algorithm therefore attains fast rates for a wide class of generalized linear models, improving on prior results that exploit strong convexity (see e.g. \citet{rigollet_kullbackleibler_2012}).